 - Depression bought on by ongoing, chronic pain and discomfort.

-If you suffer severe whiplash symptoms, you must seek medical attention as a matter of urgency to make a correct diagnosis followed by effective treatment.
+If you suffer any of these severe symptoms of whiplash injury, you must seek medical attention as a matter of urgency to make a correct diagnosis followed by effective treatment.

 Treatment advice used to be to immobilise the neck, but now, according to NICE guidelines, this is not recommended.
 Instead, guidance involves self-care, such as refraining from contact sports and anything that could worsen the injury.
 Pain relief could include taking analgesics such as ibuprofen and paracetamol and resume normal activities as soon as you can under a doctor’s recommendations.
 In some cases, symptoms of a whiplash injury could last for a period of time, and physiotherapy or osteopathy may be advised.